Apochrosi/Modding-Requests/README.md

 2 - More government requirements

-In the readme_requirements.txt in the governments folder there is a list of which values can be used to restrict authorities, civics and species classes.
+In the readme_requirements.txt in the governments folder, there is a list of which values can be used to restrict authorities, civics and species classes.
 What I would like to see is that each of them gets some new values that can be used with them.

 New values listed below: